-Convolution operators are applied in the linear domain.
+Convolution operator calculations are applied in the linear domain.

 Echoview's convolution operators fall into the following categories: